jozzzzep/KeyBinder/README.md

   - **KeyBinder (KeyCode[] validKeys)**
   Enter an array of KeyCodes you choose to be valid for binding.
   Will create the KeyBinder and add all the KeyCodes from your array to the list of valid keys.
-  You can add valid keys any time.
+  You can add valid keys at any time.

   - **KeyBinder (List**<**KeyCode**> **validKeys)**
   Enter a list of KeyCodes you choose to be valid for binding.
-  Will create the KeyBinder and add all the KeyCodes from the list you given, to the list of valid keys.
+  Will create the KeyBinder and add all the KeyCodes from the list you are given, to the list of valid keys.
-  You can add valid keys any time.
+  You can add valid keys at any time.

 ### Properties
   - **LatestKey**